Pliavi/my_projects_dump/readme.md

 # My projects dump

 Here I'll post my study, test or abandoned projects.
+It will be used for reference and to show my evolution.

 ## P001 - CSM(Culinária sob Metrica) Nest